 Change the paragraphs before and after Equation (27-3) as follows.

-In an HE SU PPDU that is not an HE Ranging NDP with secure HE-LTF, HE MU PPDU and HE ER SU PPDU, for each field excluding the PE field, is defined as the summation of one or more subfields.
+In an HE SU PPDU, HE MU PPDU and HE ER SU PPDU, for each field excluding the PE field, is defined as the summation of one or more subfields.
 Each subfield, , is defined to be an inverse discrete Fourier transform in Equation (27-3).
-In an HE TB PPDU that is not an HE TB Ranging NDP with secure HE-LTF, transmitted by user u in the r-th occupied RU, each subfield, , is defined in Equation (27-4).
+In an HE TB PPDU, transmitted by user u in the r-th occupied RU, each subfield, , is defined in Equation (27-4).

 TGaz Editor: Change the paragraph on page 235 at line 16 as follows